Graduate Health Studies and Nursing

 Regulations effective September 1, 2020 to August 31, 2021.

 It is the student's responsibility to register by the course registration deadline and ensure that all prerequisite requirements are fulfilled.
 If a student registers in a course that they are not eligible to take, the registration will be cancelled and the tuition fee refunded.
 The tuition will not be applied to an alternative course.

 NURS 522, NURS 524, NURS 526, NURS 528 and NURS 530 have a practicum component.
 All clinical practice must be completed in Canada and the student must hold current RN licensure in the province where they are completing their clinical practice program.

 If a Preceptor Request Form is not submitted by the appropriate deadline (outlined in the NP Guide), the student will be automatically withdrawn from the corresponding course.
 Students taking clinical courses are required to submit proof of a criminal record check, respiratory fit testing, and current immunization status, at the student’s expense, before they are accepted as a practicum student.
 Participating health authorities may require additional documentation.

 Log in at the Office of the Registrar Online Services site and select "Register for a Course."

 NOTE: Online registration services are only available during the eight-week period before the registration deadline (see Academic Schedule)

-For other forms of registration, please contact the Centre for Nursing and Health Studies.
+For other forms of registration, please contact the Faculty of Health Disciplines.

 Students will be permitted one registration and one re-registration in each course.
 Courses for which students withdraw from prior to the start date or within the first 30 days of the course start date will not count towards this total.
 Subsequent registrations in the same course require approval of the appropriate graduate Program Director, or designate.